aragilar/dnd-flask/data/documentation/monsters.md

 ### Legendary Actions

-A legendary creature can take a certain number of special actions-called legendary actions-outside its turn.
+A legendary creature can take a certain number of special actions - called legendary actions - outside its turn.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 A legendary creature regains spent legendary actions at the start of its turn.
 It isn't required to use its legendary actions, and it can't use legendary actions while incapacitated.

 ### A Legendary Creature's Lair